 MDNR is currently working on updating the State's oyster restoration and management plan and in the process of identifying the next two tributaries for intensive oyster restoration.
 If these areas are similar in size to Harris Creek and the Little Choptank River, and require similar amounts of substrate, it is estimated to require 6.5 million bushels of shell for sanctuary restoration projects built to a height of 6".
+A recent MDNR estimate in 2016 places the volume at 8.5 million bushels for the next two tributaries 158 acres of planted bottom per tributary, at 12" thick.
 Additional shell will be required for aquaculture and wild harvest areas.
-As noted earlier, some of the restoration approaches that appear to have the greatest promise of success require much greater volumes of shell than the historical repletion efforts that have been ineffective.
-This factor, when considered in the context of the rapid annual rate of loss of oyster habitat in the Bay, argues for affording MDNR access to the greatest amount of shell and other substrate that can be obtained to enhance the potential for success.
-Although that estimate represents less than 1% of the historically charted oyster bar area in Maryland, reestablished, productive, self-sustaining reefs would serve as a source of increased numbers of larvae that could colonize other available habitat and contribute to shell growth and accretion over broader regions of the Bay.
-An effort of the magnitude made possible through use of dredged and reclaimed shell as well as alternate materials, therefore, would represent a substantial enhancement of restoration activities, consistent with the preferred alternative defined in the PEIS.
+As noted earlier, some of the restoration approaches that appear to have the greatest promise of success require much greater volumes of shell than the historic repletion efforts, but note that the goals are different.
+The repletion program produced new "crops" of oysters on bars that already had ovsters in many cases.
+Therefore, shell planting thickness was enough to generate new ovsters on the new, clean shells but not so thick as to bury oysters already on the bar.
+Repletion didn't have as a goal the creation of unharvested populations at high density, which requires thicker plantings of shell.
+The greater needs of the sanctuary program, combined with the two other goals of the public fishery and aquaculture (in the context of habitat loss discussed previously), argues for affording MDNR access to a significant amount of shell and other substrate that can be obtained to enhance the potential for success.
+Although that estimated needs above represent less than 1% of the historically charted oyster bar area in Maryland, reestablished, productive, self-sustaining reefs could serve as a source of increased numbers of larvae that could colonize other available habitat and contribute to shell growth and accretion over broader regions of the Bay.

+An effort of the magnitude made possible through use of dredged and reclaimed shell as well as alternate materials, therefore, would represent a substantial enhancement of restoration activities, consistent with the preferred alternative defined in the EIS.
+Note that dredged shells (the topic of this permit application) are a part of Maryland's oyster strategy, not the sole source of habitat for the strategy.